 It may be solely up to you to recognize the signs of your loved one’s health declining.
-You will also need to recognize when they need extra care.
+You will also need to recognize when they need extra care, including chronic illness care.
 Understanding signs that your loved one may be nearing the end of their life, it is important to do as much as possible to make them comfortable.

-Here are some of the most notable signs that it may be time for you to consider hospice care for your aging loved one.
+Here are some of the most notable signs that it may be time for you to consider hospice care for ill family members.

 Treatment is No Longer Working and/or They No Longer Desire Aggressive Intervention

-If your aging loved one is dealing with a terminal illness and they favor comfort, improve quality of life, and time with loved ones, hospice care may be exactly what they need.
+If you have sick family members that are dealing with a terminal illness and they favor comfort, improve quality of life, and time with loved ones, hospice care may be exactly what they need.
 Hospice care puts a huge focus on pain relief and symptom management as opposed to curing an illness.